MHW-RTG

 The Multihundred-watt radioisotope thermoelectric generator (MHW RTG) is a type of US radioisotope thermoelectric generator (RTG) developed for the Voyager spacecraft, Voyager 1 and Voyager 2.
-The Voyager generators continue to function more than 45 years into the mission.
+The Voyager generators continue to function nearly 50 years into the mission.

 Radioisotope thermoelectric generators for the Voyager program.

 Each RTG has a total weight of 37.7 kg, including about 4.5 kg of Pu-238 and uses 24 pressed plutonium-238 oxide spheres to provide enough heat to generate approximately 157 watts of electrical power initially – halving every 87.7 years.

 Each RTG initially generated about 2400 watts of thermal power.